Refinery & Trading

 Being fully integrated model, the profit can be optimized through business cycle

 - Instituted management by stressing caliber improvement and business opportunity development, cost reduction and expense-saving, ranging from crude oil supply sourcing, production processes, oil tanks, oil intake/offtake pipes, to oil vessels, for efficient refining.
-This year’s average output stood at 112.6 KBD, with shutdowns due to equipment repair and catalyst replacement at the hydrocracking unit.
-Once refining returned to normal, Bangchak set an all-time high at 123.5 KBD of throughput in September.
+In 2020 the average daily production was 96.8 KBD.
+Due to the Covid-19 pandemic, the oil demand plummeted.

 - Carried out projects including the Continuous Catalyst Regeneration Unit (CCR), Debottleneck Hydrocracker Unit (HCU), and reliability improvement of the cogeneration power plant to raise the refining capacity and improve related processes for greater flexibility in line with market needs, achieve cost-saving for fuels, and achieve power security for refining processes.

-Most of the new stations launched this year were spacious ones with a modern image, designed with a unique identity and complete with non-oil businesses and assorted services to constantly grow Bangchak’s market share and maintain it at No. 2 nationwide.
+Most of the new service stations launched this year are spacious with a modern image, designed with a unique identity and complete with non-oil businesses and assorted service to constantly grow Bangchak’s market share and maintain it at No.2 nationwide.
 Sales also went to industrial and transport users, airlines, marine vessels, construction and agricultural sectors.
 Bangchak service stations focus on green, renewable fuels with high performance, embracing the gasohol and diesel groups.
 The stations also meet customers’ needs with non-oil businesses and auxiliary services to attract more service station clients, including convenient stores, coffee shops, and centers for lubricant replacement and car wash.

-Launched in 1990 under a project called “Oil for Rice, Bangchak community service stations have moved into the 29th year of business with community entities.
+Launched in 1990 under a project called “Oil for Rice, Bangchak community service stations have moved into the 30th year of business with community entities.
 Bangchak’s policy envisages development for sustainability by raising these stations’ quality standards as well as service standards on a par with other standards so that these stations may drive a sustainable community economy.
-In 2020 Bangchak proceeded with assorted projects in support of community service stations, including the COOP Coaching, where teams from standard service stations educate staff in-house on management, COOP Bonding, in support of service station improvement and adding to the diversity of products for sale to high-potential cooperative groups, and a project to drive sales volumes under the vision to develop business in a participatory, sustainable way.
+In 2020 Bangchak proceeded with assorted projects in support of community service stations, including the COOP Bonding, in support of service station improvement and adding to the diversity of products for sale to high-potential cooperative groups, and a project to drive sales volumes under the vision to develop business in a participatory, sustainable way.

 - Solar farms in Japan, with 14.7 MW in commercial operation